 16. Kotobuki Sweet Potatoes

-Let me greet you with an enchanting sweet potato from Japan, Kotobuki.
+Let me give you an enchanting sweet potato from Japan, Kotobuki.
 This is a unique potato with a dark purple or white flesh and a nutty taste (similar to chestnut).
 The skin color varies from rose-colored to dark reddish-brown with small eyelets.

 This potato is often available on the market shelves in the early summer months.
 These potatoes are great for making Tempura, salads, or baked goods.
-Stews, soups, and stir-fries are typical dishes that you can use Kotobuki.
+Stews, soups, and stir-fries are other typical dishes that use Kotobuki.

 The potato is widely used in Japan but not really common in other nations.
 Its taste is a bit dry and takes around 100 days to mature.